$3.9M senior center expansion gets green light

 An assembly line of RTM members spouting their effusive praise for the project followed Pfister’s presentation.

-“We’re doubling the fitness center,” he added.
-There will be “more room for more activities” as well as a “wet and dry art room.”
+“We’re doubling the fitness center,” he said.
+There will be “more room for more activities,” as well as a “wet and dry art room.”